 First released in Japan in 1980, the Toyota Camry made its debut in the United States in 1983.
-The Camry has remained popular in the United States for eight generations and for at least ten years it's been the best-selling car in America.
+The Camry has remained a popular midsize sedan in the United States for eight generations and for at least ten model years, it's been the best-selling car in America.

-The current generation of the Toyota Camry offers two distinct trim levels, with a sporty SE and XSE trim aimed at wringing out more fun from the sedan, plus a hybrid variant and the standard L, LE and XLE trims.
+The current eighth generation of the Toyota Camry offers two distinct trim levels, with a sporty SE and XSE trim aimed at wringing out more fun than previous Toyota Camry generations, plus a hybrid variant and the standard L, LE and XLE trims.

-There's also the Camry Hybrid, available in LE, SE and XLE trims.
-It's powered by an electric motor paired with a four-cylinder engine for 208 total horsepower.
-It's paired with a CVT automatic transmission.
+There is also the Camry Hybrid, available in LE, SE and XLE trims.
+It is powered by an electric motor paired with a four-cylinder engine for 208 total horsepower.
+It is also paired with a CVT automatic transmission.

 2012 - 2017 Toyota Camry (7th Generation)